dustgalactic/dustgalactic.github.io/_posts/2026-08-29-effort-dilemma.md

 You're about to read my blog post.
 What if I told you it took me 30 minutes to write?
 3 hours?
 3 days?
 The [effort heuristic](https://en.wikipedia.org/wiki/Effort_heuristic) tells us that our perception of the quality of someone's work changes based on the perceived amount of effort it took to produce it.
 This post took me 4 weeks of procrastination, by the way.

 As long as I've been working in tech, I've been thinking about how I can make sure my colleagues understand what I do and the value of what I bring to the table.
-I started with technical writing and now I'm more focused on product management.
-Across functions, the main question remains: how can you communicate the extent of time and creative space you need and how do you build trust within a team?
+I started with technical writing and now I'm focused on product management.
+But across functions, the main question remains: how can you communicate the extent of time and creative space you need and how do you build trust within a team?

 As I was gathering my thoughts on this topic, I could feel how very elusive it was.
 Where exactly does this problem lie?
 I _felt_ the core of the idea I wanted to describe, but it was difficult to put into words.
 I think I've finally put my finger on it, and the elusiveness came from it being two-fold:
 - It's not enough
 - It's too much

-The dilemma, as I see it, is that stakeholders can sometimes over-prescribe solutions because they think you underdelivered or approach collaboration thorough viewing writing processes as an unnecessary bottleneck.
+The dilemma, as I see it, is that stakeholders can sometimes over-prescribe solutions because they think you underdelivered or approach collaboration through viewing writing processes as a bottleneck.

 ## It's not enough